-^{1} At the Company, EBITDA is calculated using the following assumptions: EBITDA = Operating profit + Depreciation and amortization that is included in cost of sales or SG&A expenses + Amortization of goodwill that is included in SG&A expenses EBITDA margin = EBITDA / Revenue

-EBITDA margin = EBITDA (Medical Business) is calculated using the following assumptions: EBITDA = Segment profit in the Medical Business + Depreciation and amortization that is included in cost of sales or SG&A expenses + Amortization of goodwill that is included in SG&A expenses | EBITDA margin (Medical Business) = EBITDA (Medical Business) / Revenue | In line with the issuance of IAS No. 19 "Employee Benefits" (revised on June 16, 2011) to be applied for fiscal years beginning on or after January 1, 2013, certain overseas subsidiaries adopted IAS No. 19 effective from the fiscal year ended March 31, 2014, and changed their method of recognizing actuarial gain or loss.
-This change has been applied retroactively to the March 31, 2013.

-'4 The revenue used to calculate the inventory turnover period for fiscal year 2020 is for continuing operations only.

-'5 The Company conducted a stock split at the ratio of four shares for one ordinary share on April 1, 2019.
+\1 At the Company, EBITDA is calculated using the following assumptions: EBITDA = Operating profit + Depreciation and amortization that is included in cost of sales or SG&A expenses + Amortization of goodwill \1 At the Company, EBITDA is calculated using the following assumptions: EBITDA = Operating profit + Depreciation and amortization that is included in cost of sales or SG&A expenses + Amortization of goodwill that is included in SG&A expenses EBITDA margin = EBITDA / Revenue \2 At the Company, EBITDA (Medical Business) is calculated using the following assumptions: EBITDA = Segment profit in the Medical Business + Depreciation and amortization that is included in cost of sales or SG&A expenses + Amortization of goodwill that is included in SG&A expenses EBITDA (Medical Business) = EBITDA (Medical Business) is calculated using the following assumptions: EBITDA = Segment profit in the Medical Business + Depreciation and amortization that is included in cost of sales or SG&A expenses + Amortization of goodwill that is included in SG&A expenses EBITDA margin (Medical Business) = EBITDA (Medical Business) / Revenue \3 In line with the issuance of IAS No. 19 "Employee Benefits" (revised on June 16, 2011) to be applied for fiscal years beginning on or after January 1, 2013, certain overseas subsidiaries adopted IAS No. 19 effective from the fiscal year ended March 31, 2014, and changed their method of recognizing actuarial gain or loss.
+This change has been applied retroactively to the March 31, 2013. \4 The revenue used to calculate the inventory turnover period for fiscal year 2020 is for continuing operations only. \5 The Company conducted a stock split at the ratio of four shares for one ordinary share on April 1, 2019.
 "Profit attributable to owners of parent per share" is expressed with the figure after the stock split.
-The furry for the fiscal ways reported March 31, 2019 is reactivated using the same method.

 The figure for the fiscal year ended March 31, 2019 is recalculated using the same method.

-16 Price earnings ratio (PER) for the fiscal year ended March 31, 2015 is omitted as the Company recorded net loss for these fiscal years.
+The figure for the fiscal year ended March 31, 2019 is recalculated using the same method. \6 Price earnings ratio (PER) for the fiscal year ended March 31, 2015 is omitted as the Company recorded net loss for these fiscal years